 Emerging markets currencies took it on the chin Monday and one analyst has told CNBC that the selling will only intensify.

-The dollar edged up against a basket of currencies on Friday as investors looked to U.S. jobs and wages data.
+The dollar rose against a basket of currencies on Friday as U.S. producer prices in July hinted some pickup in inflation.

 The U.S. dollar recovered on Thursday after China's central bank said there was no basis for further yuan depreciation and on U.S. data.